evilsoft/crocks/CODINGSTANDARDS.md

 #### Main function

-The main function must have a function signature written above using the haskell arrow notation.
+The main function must have a function signature written above using the Hindley–Milner type notation.
 If you need help, just ask on the [Gitter][gitter] channel.
 Each argument should be validated to be it's expected type, throwing a `TypeError` if it is not.
-Errors should use a consistent voice, preferring active over passive voices where possible:
+Error messages should use a consistent voice, preferring active over passive voices where possible:

 Good:
 "First argument must be a Number"